Planning Portal FAQs

 All application data was successfully migrated from the old IT system and is available to staff.
 There is no evidence to suggest that there is any missing data, in whole or in part.

-There was an issue with some documents and / or representations not being viewable on the Planning Register, however changes have recently been applied which have sought to resolve this issue.
+Initailly there was an issue with some documents and / or representations not being viewable on the Planning Register, however changes have recently been applied which have resolved this issue.

 Why are documents downloading as zip files?